gaqzi/reflections/content/python/uniform_error_response_in_drf.md

 }
 ```

-While this is okay, there is one gotcha here.
+While this is okay, there's one gotcha here.
 The error payload isn't consistent.
 Depending on the type of error, the shape of the response payload will change.
-This can be a problem if your system has custom error handling logic that expects a consistent response
+This can be a problem if your system has custom error handling logic that expects a consistent response.

 I wanted the error payload to have a predictable shape while carrying more information like—HTTP error code, error message, etc. You can do it by wrapping the default `rest_framework.views.exception_handler` function in a custom exception handler function.
 Let's write the `api_exception_handler`: